Secants to the Kummer Variety and the minimal Cohomological Class: Introduction

 Debarre proved in \cite{VersDebarre1992} that if the abelian variety $X$ contains a curve that parametrices $(m+2)$-secants, this implies, under certain geometric conditions, that the curve is $m$-times the minimal cohomological class in $X$.
 But, this is done under certain geometrical conditions.

-The aim of this article is to remove several conditions required in previous results, such as $\mbox{End}(X)=\mathbb{Z}$.
-Then, we review the quadrisecant case ($m=2$), in which a certain involution of the curve in study appears.
-We finish by proving that the existence of a curve of $(m+2)$-secant ($m$-planes) to the Kummer variety can be achieved by the existence of a finite number of $(m+2)$-secants to the Kummer variety of $X$.
+The aim of this article is to remove several conditions required in previous results, such as $\mbox{End}(X)\simeq\mathbb{Z}$.
+Then, we review the quadrisecant case ($m=2$), in which a certain involution of the curve in study appears, the existence of this involution implies that \(X\) is a Prym variety by a result of Krichever-Grushevsky in \cite{GrushevskyKrichever2010PairOf4secants}.
+We finish by proving that the existence of a curve of $(m+2)$-secant ($m$-planes) to the Kummer variety can be achieved by the existence of a finite number of $(m+2)$-secants to the Kummer variety of $X$, more specifically, by one degenerate \((m+2)\)-secant plus \((m-1)\) honest (non-degenerate) secants.